From Chapter Three

 The amazing thing was that I landed on my feet.
 Though I was shaking like a leaf, I had injured my pride more than any part of my body.
 Oh, my shoulder would tell me all about it for a week, but that I was alive seemed miraculous to me.

-The driver of the Jeep clambered out with expressions of alarm and I recognized my neighbor.
+The driver of the Jeep clambered out with expressions of alarm, and I recognized my neighbor.
 She’d moved into the cottage next to mine at the beginning of winter break, but I’d seen little of her after the moving van had departed.
 Kylie sometimes reported on comings and goings and the return of the odd piece of misdelivered mail.

 “Are you okay?”
 She put one arm around my shoulders, being about my height, and guided me toward the sidewalk.
 “That was some dance number.”

-“I forgot about the ice.
-I’m fine, really.
+“I’m fine, really.
+It iced last night.
 It wasn’t your fault.”
 I thanked the man who’d tried to save me and assured everyone I really was okay.
-“I’m late for class…power outage…no alarm.”
+“I’m late for class…power outage… No alarm.”

 “Can I drive you?
 Though I don’t know why I bother.
 It’s such a short walk.”

 “Driving is actually not a good idea today.”